 About me

-Lulu’s main collaborative projects at the moment consist of a folk/classical guitar duo project entitled Polsky West, a noise rock trio called DUCHESS, a metal band called MZZTR, and a free-improv duo with percussionist Paul Sakai.
+Lulu’s main collaborative projects consist of a folk/classical guitar duo project entitled Polsky West, a noise rock trio called DUCHESS, and a free-improv duo with percussionist Paul Sakai.

-Lulu’s contemporary compositional works have been performed by ensembles and individuals such as, The New York Philharmonic Orchestra, Yo-Yo Ma, The International Contemporary Ensemble, The Akropolis Reed Quintet, Kinan Azmeh, Quartetto Indaco, The Playground Ensemble, Russell Greenberg, The Neave Trio and others.
-Very importantly, Lulu’s main mentors and teachers in her sound related endeavors have been Meredith Monk, Wendy Eisenberg, Mari Rubio, Ka Baird, Yuniya Kwon, Jon Deak, Anthony Cheung, Lu Wang, Erik DeLuca, Kristina Warren, Conrad Kehn.
+Lulu’s contemporary compositional works have been performed by ensembles and individuals such as, the New York Philharmonic Orchestra, Yo-Yo Ma, the International Contemporary Ensemble, the Akropolis Reed Quintet, abeceda.
+Ensemble, Quartetto Indaco, the Playground Ensemble, Russell Greenberg, the Neave Trio and others.
+Lulu’s mentors include Meredith Monk, Zeena Parkins, Wendy Eisenberg, Mari Rubio, Ka Baird, Yuniya Kwon, Jon Deak, Anthony Cheung, Lu Wang, and Conrad Kehn.

-Lulu is currently a lead teaching artist for the New York Philharmonic’s Very Young Composers Program and Philharmonic Schools Program, as well as for the Community-Word Project.
+Lulu is currently a lead teaching artist for the New York Philharmonic’s Very Young Composers Program and Philharmonic Schools Program, and for the Community-Word Project.

 If you are interested in working with her in any capacity please reach her at: luluwestluluwest@gmail.com